 This is a tax benefit that provides financial assistance to adults who are low-income but employed.
 You must earn a minimum amount of income in a year.
 The tax credit is eliminated once you reach an income threshold, around $13,000 for individuals, and $17,000 for families.

 Note that this benefit does not apply to full-time students, regardless of the income level.

 This is it!
 Hope you have learned something from the blog post that can be applied to your life.
 Note that the above list is not exhaustive, but it should cover the most common tax credits for those looking to minimize taxes.
 These tax credits are provided by the government, so make sure that you use as many as possible to lower your tax bill.

-If you own a small business or have a side hustle, you will want to check out Tax Deductions for Small Businesses – A Must-Read for Entrepreneurs to learn about how you can optimize your taxes.
+If you own a small business or have a side hustle, you will want to check out Tax Deductions for Small Businesses – A Must-Read for Entrepreneurs and my tax tips for bloggers to learn about how you can optimize your taxes.
 If you have any savings vehicles such as high-yield savings accounts and investments, then you will want to check out the taxation rules specific for these!